eorlik/edwardorlik-net_archived/src/index.md

 I am a designer, maker and public servant living on the former estate of a Huguenot family in Camberwell<sup>1</sup>, South London.

+You can find a selection of my work and personal projects here, including pieces of furniture, websites, posters, paintings, sculpture, fashion, hand-bound books and architectural design.
+I'm open to all sorts of new projects and enquiries.

 At the moment, I am studying for a MSc in Political Sociology at the London School of Economics.

-Here, you can find a selection of my work and personal projects.
-I'm open to all sorts of new projects and enquiries.

 You can email me: eorlik@gmail.com